Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/valley-mall.typ

   auton: "Red",
   awp: false,
   strategy: [
     - 76752A cannot score well.
-Since they’re much heavier than the enemy alliance, they will stay in a positive corner and wait for us to deliver goals to them.
+Since they're much heavier than the enemy alliance, they will stay in a positive corner and wait for us to deliver goals to them.

   ],
   auton_notes: [